isomerpages/moe-blangahrisepri/_our-distinctive-programmes/Young Photographers/Young Photographers.md

 <img style="width: 65%;" src="/images/2023%20Photos/yp%20page%20photo%2011.JPG">

 <p>After the outdoor shoots, students share compelling stories and perspectives through their own photographs.
 There are many enriching learning opportunities.
-Primary 2 students practise using rich vocabulary to describe their photographs and share their thoughts.
-To extend their knowledge on plants, Primary 3 students create a classification chart to list the different plants’ edges.
-Primary 4 to Primary 6 students hone their English Language skills through photojournalism using Google Classroom –&nbsp;<a href="/viewpoints/">Viewpoints</a></p>
+Our Primary 4 to Primary 6 students hone their English Language skills through photojournalism via our Viewpoints programme.
+This activity provides enriching learning opportunities by encouraging students to become active contributors and collaborate with one another.  &nbsp;<a href="/viewpoints/">Viewpoints</a></p>
 <h4><strong>Creative Photography: Some of our students' works</strong></h4>
 <table style="border-collapse: collapse; width: 100%;" border="1">
 <tbody>